Please scroll down for credentials and resume.

 At graduation, I knew I wanted to work with animals, but did not want to be a veterinarian.
 So I majored in Biology for lack of a better idea.
-My senior year of undergrad I began walking dogs at the Adirondack Humane Society.
+My senior year of undergrad I began volunteering to walk dogs at the Adirondack Humane Society.
 I was hooked.
 I was hired after graduation and became Assistant Manager within a year.
 That little shelter opened a new world to me and allowed me the chance to learn every aspect of animal sheltering.
 I was supported, encouraged, and comforted and I was lucky to find my passion at such an early age.
 I quickly realized I was meant to work with companion animals and I discovered a field called "animal behavior."
 Craving more knowledge, I soon found and was accepted into a graduate program at Brown University that was perfect for me.

 But there was this dog.
 We formed a close bond and he was always attached to my hip.
 He had been at the shelter for months and no one wanted him because of his "issues."
 So he came with me to Rhode Island.

 Shadow was five and had been severely abused.
 He had this look in his eyes that would break your heart; like he had experienced things no animal should have to go through.
 He didn’t play, he didn’t enjoy human touch, and he constantly paced.
 He flinched at the slightest noise and cowered at the slightest movement.
 His spirit had been shattered a long time ago.